Wyatt's rebellion

-Wyatt's Rebellion was a limited and unsuccessful uprising in England in early 1554 led by four men, one of whom was Sir Thomas Wyatt.
-It was given its name by the solicitor at Wyatt’s arraignment who stated, for the record, that “this shall be ever called Wyat's Rebellion".
-The rebellion arose out of concern over Queen Mary's determination to marry a foreigner, Philip II, Prince of Spain, and to return England to strict Catholicism and papal authority.
+Wyatt's Rebellion was a limited and unsuccessful uprising in England in early 1554 led by four men, one of whom was Thomas Wyatt the Younger.
+It was given its name by the lawyer at Wyatt's arraignment, who stated for the record that "this shall be ever called Wyatt's Rebellion".
+The rebellion arose out of concern over Queen Mary I's determination to marry a foreigner, Philip II of Spain, and to return England to the Catholic Church and papal authority.
 The uprising failed, with consequences for the rebels that ranged from death to forgiveness.

-The Reasons
+Causes

-David Loades states that “the main reasons which lay behind the rising were secular and political". while on the other hand, Malcolm Thorp notes that “With but few exceptions, the leading conspirators were Protestants, and religious concerns were an important part of their decision to oppose Mary”.
-This difference of opinion is not surprising given the complex interrelationship between religion and politics in 16th century England.
+David Loades states that “the main reasons which lay behind the rising were secular and political", but on the other hand Malcolm Thorp notes that “With but few exceptions, the leading conspirators were Protestants, and religious concerns were an important part of their decision to oppose Mary”.
+This difference of opinion is not surprising, given the complex interrelationship between religion and politics in 16th-century England.